tungnguyen1610/Tung_Blog/content/embedded_systems/Embedded_Linux.md

 ---

 ### 🔹 Phase 2: MLO (Secondary Bootloader)

-This second-stage bootloader configures basic hardware like the memory controller.
+The MLO file is the SPL binary renamed to match the filename expected by the SoC ROM loader when booting from MMC/eMMC.This second-stage bootloader configures basic hardware like the memory controller.
 It then reads `u-boot.img` from a partition and prepares the system to run a full bootloader (U-Boot).

 #### 📦 Example: Flashing from SD Card to eMMC on TI AM3358